 Diversity is a core value of UCLA.
 It enables us to provide a broad, enriching educational experience that stimulates intellectual curiosity, creativity, productivity, and success.
 We take great pride in the many backgrounds and cultures represented on our campus.

 The University of California, Los Angeles is committed to supporting diversity throughout our classrooms and across campus.
 From admissions to financial aid and throughout your entire UCLA career, we strive to make incredible resources available to students from every background.
+More details can be found in the UC Guidelines For Addressing Race and Gender Equity in Academic Programs in Compliance with Proposition 209.

 Below are some of our diversity-specific resources, financial opportunities and initiatives aimed at supporting, attracting, and sustaining diverse students at UCLA.
 You’ll find more information on our general Diversity at UCLA page.